Skip to main content

 Time Tracking for Accounting & Bookkeeping Practices

-Accounting and bookkeeping practices face unique time tracking challenges—constant context switching between client files, mixed billing arrangements for the same client, and the pressure to capture every billable minute without disrupting client work.
+Accounting and bookkeeping practices face unique time tracking challenges; constant context switching between client files, mixed billing arrangements for the same client, and the pressure to capture every billable minute without disrupting client work.
 This guide shows how MinuteDock fits naturally into your existing workflow to solve these specific problems.

 Tracking time across multiple client files

-Short Codes act as quick reference tags for your Contacts—like @bakers for Baker's Café or @henderson for Henderson & Co.
+Short Codes act as quick reference tags for your Contacts, like @bakers for Baker's Café or @henderson for Henderson & Co.
 This makes it fast to log time to the right client even when jumping between multiple files.
 When interruptions happen, you can resume previous work using the redock feature without losing any context.

 Managing different billing arrangements per client

-MinuteDock's rate hierarchy means you can set standard rates at your Account level, then customize them for specific Contacts, Projects, or service types.
+The rate hierarchy means you can set standard rates at your Account level, then customize them for specific Contacts, Projects, or service types.
 Task rates override Project rates, which override Contact rates, which override User rates, which override your Account default.
 This flexibility handles the complex rate structures common in accounting practices.

 Capturing small time increments

 Tasks like #clientcall, #email, and #review help categorize these small activities, making them easier to track in the moment and analyze for profitability later.
-Learn more about tracking time.

 Eliminating month-end time reconstruction

-Your Timesheet maintains a searchable record of all logged Time Entries that you can filter by Contact, Project, Task, or date range.
+Your timesheet maintains a searchable record of all logged time entries that you can filter by Contact, Project, Task, or date range.
 Descriptions added during tracking become invoice line items, eliminating the need to reconstruct what you did weeks later.

 For team practices, Reports show unbilled time by Contact and User in real-time, giving you visibility into work in progress for better cash flow decisions.
-Learn more about running Reports.

 💡 Tip: Encourage your team to add brief descriptions when logging time.
 "Reconciled May transactions" or "Prepared Q3 BAS" provides enough context for invoice generation without slowing down the tracking process.